AlmirMBH/dsai/mlst/dataset_generators/README.md

 **Features:**
 - Amsterdam addresses only
 - Guests from around the world
-- Correlated with events (more bookings during major events)
+- Correlated with events (more bookings during events)
-- Correlated with weather (more bookings in good weather)
+- Correlated with weather (more bookings in warm weather)
 - 50-200 bookings per day (varies based on events/weather)
-- Real Amsterdam street names and districts
+- Amsterdam street names and districts

 ## Data Consistency

 All datasets:
-- Share the same date range: 2023-11-01 to 2025-11-30
+- Share the same date range: 2023-12-01 to 2026-02-28 (configurable in config.py)
 - Focus on Amsterdam only
 - Are date-aligned for easy joins
 - Use consistent date formats (YYYY-MM-DD)